kudashevs/accept-language/README.md

 ## Features

-By default, the retrieved language of preference comes in the format pretty similar to the Unicode Locale Identifier.
-This format consists of a mandatory 2-/3-letter primary language and region subtags separated with an underscore (e.g., `en_GB`).
-However, the format of retrieved language is configurable, as the set of subtags included in the final result.
+By default, the retrieved language uses the format similar to the Unicode Locale Identifier.
+This format consists of a mandatory 2-/3-letter primary language and a region subtag separated with an underscore (e.g., `en_GB`).
+However, the format is configurable and can be changed, as the set of subtags included in the final result.

 Main package features:
 - it can use the default language value set by the `default_language` option